This is the first of five articles:

 If one correlates melody, harmony and rhythm to the Scripture’s teaching of the components of Man's tripartite nature, then throughout music history, from the early Church to the present day, we see a progression from Spirit (melody), to Soul (harmony), to Body (rhythm).

 In other words, the emphasis in music has shifted from Spirit to Soul, and finally to Body.
 The Apostle Paul admonished the church in Galatia, “Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?”
 (Gal.
-3:3) Our predominantly rhythmic focus in music seems to parallel the carnality of our culture.
+3:3) Interestingly, our rhythmic focus in music seems to parallel the carnality of our culture.

 So what does all this mean for Christian worship?

 Most churches in America have not yet seen Rap and Screemo used in their worship services.
 However, Rock, which was anathema to church worship less than 50 years ago, is now the main force behind contemporary Praise and Worship music in today’s largest churches.

 What about the moral decline we have witnessed in America over the last 50 years?
 It doesn't take too long of a study in recent history to see the rapid decline in social values.
 Is it possible that the societal decay and the musical styles of our culture are intrinsically inter-dependant?

 It seems to hold true that the Church trails secular culture by approximately a generation.
 Although the prevailing secular style in America in the 1990’s (a Hard Rock-based style) is currently the driving force in most popular worship music, the secular world has now moved on to Rap, Hip-Hop, and Screemo.
 Rap is beginning to be used in a few churches as “special music” for youth functions, but has not yet been integrated into mainstream worship.
 I predict that it will become predominant within the next decade.